ZeroTrace AirLeak

 | Conference / co-working space trackers | Multiple trackers, all separated | High-density public spaces have lots of forgotten trackers. |

 The diagnostic question: does the tracker move with you?
-Capture in two locations and check if the same fingerprint appears in both.
+Use Hunt to lock onto it, then check whether the same device reappears in a different location.
 If yes, it's following.
 If only one, it's stationary.

 What about Apple's built-in detection?